mattbis/msmeo.dev/dev/readme.md

-- nobody does anything right - since i have no interesti n competing with anybody - this is basically the most basic tool possibe... since i need to use it
+-i have no interesti n competing with anybody - this is basically the most basic tool possibe... since i need to use it